HoffmanGeospatial/hoffmangeospatial.github.io/_news/gisp_exam.md

 related_posts: false
 ---

-I sat for and passed the GISCI GISP Technical Professional Certification Exam.
+I sat for and passed the GISCI GISP Technical Professional Certification Exam!